8483/notes/topics/mysql.md

 -   **Singular form**.
 Both tables and columns.
 -   Be consistent!
 Doesn't matter if you use camelCase or snake_case.
 Use whatever the front-end uses.
 -   Avoid abbreviations or prefixes.
+- Use unique names that cannot collude with SQL/RDBMS reserved words (avoid name, order, percent...) **or** use a trailing underscore.
+- Do not use the table name followd by “id” (e.g. client_id) as your PK. id is more than enough and everyone will understand.
+- Never use capital letters in your table or field names.
+Ever.

 ### Performance

+-   Always foreign key to IDs, rather than column values.
 -   Try to stick to `where` clauses on indexed columns, instead of `like`.
 -   Don't go crazy with `joins`.
 -   Don't use varchar(255).
 Try to use the lowest number possible.